jump-dev/JuMP.jl/README.md

 ## Solver-independent callbacks

-JuMP supports solver-indepenent callbacks that allow you to modify aspects of solver behaviour.
+JuMP supports solver-indepenent callbacks that allow you to modify aspects of solver behavior.
-We currently support lazy constraint generation callbacks, which are available with both Gurobi and CPLEX.
+We currently support lazy constraint generation callbacks, which are available with Gurobi, CPLEX, and GLPK.

 ## Bug reports and support